OTRF/Security-Datasets/small_datasets/windows/execution/scripting_T1064/vbs/README.md

 # VBS Scripts

-An adversary can use a VBS script to execute a payload on the endpoint
+An adversary can use VBS scripts to execute commands on an endpoint

 ## Technique Variations Table